BNLNPPS/ask-panda/README.md

 ```
 uvicorn server:app --reload
 ```
-When the server is started, it will create a vector store for the static conversation based on documents in the resources directory.
+When the server is started, it will create a vector store (Chroma DB) for the static conversation based on documents in the resources directory.
 The server will monitor the resources directory for changes (once per minute) and will update the vector store when necessary.
 New documents can be added to the resources directory, and the server will automatically update the vector store.